awillslo/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 5. On the taskbar at the bottom of the page, select the **Microsoft Edge** icon.
 Maximize your browser window when it opens.

-6. In your browser go to the **Microsoft Office Home** page by entering the following URL in the address bar: `https://portal.office.com/`
+6. In your browser go to the **Microsoft 365 Home** page by entering the following URL in the address bar: `https://portal.office.com/`

 7. In the **Sign in** dialog box, copy and paste in the **Tenant Email** account provided by your lab hosting provider and then select **Next**.